Christmas Eve Sermon

 You have stept out of your place Mr. Jesus.

 When people step out of their boxes, it is often met with ridicule, anger and distrust on both sides.
-In the Common English Bible it says the people were repulsed by him.
+The Common English Bible's interpretation is the people were repulsed by him.
 Pretty strong language.
-In fact, who does he think he is wafts through gospel.
-When the crowd identifies him as the carpenter, Mary’s son, they are implying he is illegitimate.
-So if he is illegitimate, then his ministry, his teaching in fact everything about him is illegitimate.
+In fact, who does He think he is wafts through gospel.
+When the crowd identifies Him as the carpenter, Mary’s son, they are implying He is illegitimate.
+So if He is illegitimate, then His ministry, His teaching in fact everything about Him is illegitimate.

 Have you ever been told that you have stept out of your place?
 Not those words exactly but phrases like, “you’ve changed” “you didn’t use to like fill in the blank-football, beets, mystery novels” or “you think your better than us”